JohnSnowLabs/spark-nlp/docs/en/alab/visual_ner.md

 ## Visual NER Training And Preannotation

-With v3.4.0 with support for Visual NER Automated Preannotation and Model Training.
+With release 3.4.0 came support for Visual NER Automated Preannotation and Model Training.

-### Visual NER Training support
+### Visual NER Training Support

 Version 3.4.0 of the Annotation Lab offers the ability to train Visual NER models, apply active learning for automatic model training, and preannotate image-based tasks with existing models in order to accelerate annotation work.